 While at the “White House” towards the end of the investigation, the team conducted an approximately 45 minute interactive REM-POD session.
 The response type was red for “no” and green for “yes”.
 The REM-POD seemed to heavily interact with all questions presented.
 The video below is edited for length.

-Was the above interaction with the REM-POD that of paranormal activity or a stray frequency or signal that coincided with the questions?
+Was the above interaction with the REM-POD that of paranormal activity or a stray frequency that coincided with the questions?
 For now, we claim it as unexplained.

 Click here for photos of King Camp Gillette Ranch.